booleanbites/houzi-doc/_docs/custom-widgets/agency_widgets.md

 ---
 title: Change design of Agency listing
-category: App Setup
+category: Custom Widgets
-order: 12
+order: 2
 ---

 If you want to change property listing, you need to open following file: